johnwcowan/r7rs-work/FuturesCowan.md

-The current future, or the main program if there is no current future, blocks until the future represented by *future* terminates (normally or not).
-It is an error to pass the primordial object. or until the timeout is reached if *timeout* is supplied.
+The current future, or the main program if there is no current future, blocks until the future represented by *future* terminates (normally or not). or until the timeout is reached if *timeout* is supplied.

 If *future* terminated normally, its stored value is returned as the value of `await`.
 If *future* terminated abnormally, the stored condition object is raised as if by `raise`.

+If *future* is a promise, the promise is forced with `force` and the result returned as a normal termination.
+It is an error to call *await* on the primordial object.

 `(await-for `*thread jiffy-count*`)`